wp-plugins/nextgen-facebook/readme.txt

 **A.** [The Pro version of NextGEN Facebook Open Graph (NGFB)](http://surniaulula.com/extend/plugins/nextgen-facebook/) allows you to customize the Open Graph title, description, image, number of images/videos included, and enable/disable social buttons for each individual Post and Page.
 You can also enable a file cache to save social sharing images and JavaScripts locally, and provide URLs to these cached files instead of the originals (improving the page load times in most cases).

-The *Free* version of NextGEN Facebook Open Graph (NGFB) has taken months of long days and weeks to code, test, and fine-tune.
+The *Free* version of NextGEN Facebook Open Graph (NGFB) has taken many months of long days to develop and fine-tune.
 It's a complete, stable, well supported, and feature rich plugin.
-If you appreciate the time and effort I've put into this plugin, please [purchase the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/).
+If you appreciate the work and effort I've put into this plugin, please [purchase the Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/).

 Thank you,